 Drawings shall be complete in all respects, accurate numerically and geometrically correct.
-All Drawings and supporting documentations shall be checked and approved by the Designer before submission to EirGrid for review.
+All Drawings and supporting documentations shall have concluded the QA cycle of the Designer Company and to be checked and approved by the Customer before submission to EirGrid for review.